Sports in the Philippines: Traditional sports

+Arnis is officially recognized as a national sport as per Republic Act No. 9850 of 2009.

 Individual sports

 Boxing

-The Philippines has produced one of the most number of boxing champions in the world such as Francisco Guilledo (Pancho Villa), Ceferino Garcia, Nonito Donaire (The Filipino Flash) and Manny Pacquiao (Pacman).
+The Philippines has produced more than 40 boxing world champions such as Luisito Espinosa, Donnie Nietes, Gerry Peñalosa, and Johnriel Casimero.

 Boxing is among the most popular individual sports in the Philippines.
-Some Filipino boxers such as Manny Pacquiao, Gabriel Elorde and Pancho Villa are recognized internationally.
+Some Filipino boxers such as Nonito Donaire, Gabriel Elorde, Pancho Villa and Manny Pacquiao are recognized internationally.
 The Amateur Boxing Association of the Philippines is the governing body for amateur boxing in the country.

 The Association of Boxing Alliances in the Philippines (formerly Amateur Boxing Association of the Philippines) (ABAP) is the governing body of amateur boxing in the Philippines.
 The ABAP's current goal is for the country to win its first ever Olympic gold medal in boxing, to be recognized as one of the world's boxing powers as well as to improve the image of the Philippines abroad.

 The country continually produces talented fighters, often in the junior featherweight division (122 pounds and below).
 The International Boxing Association sanctions amateur (Olympic-style) boxing matches which allows the national amateur boxing athletes of the Philippines to represent the country and compete in regional, continental and international matches and tournaments.
 The Philippines has currently two silver and three bronze Olympic medals.